suraj20041995/Crime-Against-Children/README.md

 3. Place the folder "data" and the project file in the same directory

 4. Run the file "Markdown Code.rmd" in RStudio

+You can get the overview of the project without runing the file by accessing the fiile "Report.pdf"